R0mb0/Phil-Fresles-Rijndael/README.md

-# Phil Fresle's Rijndael library for ASP
+# Phil Fresle's Rijndael class for ASP

 > The enclosed VB project includes a VB class that implements the Rijndael AES block encryption algorithm.
 The form in the project runs some test data through the class.
 >